lieuwebakker/self-samples/README.md

-# SELF scripts for name and metadata resolving
+# SELF demo scripts
+   for name and metadata resolving

 ## Introduction